ThomasWorkOnline/Quark/README.md

 Currently supports Windows.
 Support for Mac and Linux might not work as expected.
 Official support for Linux and macOS is on it's way!

-Quark is an API available to develop 2D or 3D applications.
+Quark is an API available to develop 2D and 3D applications.

 # Installation & Setup